How to Experience San Francisco: What's Open? Everything

 AIRPORTSan Francisco International Airport has pioneered the practice of traveling well.
 Upgraded cleaning procedures, protective barriers, numerous hand sanitizer stations and mandated mask-wearing throughout the terminals protect your safety.
 The airport also has on-site COVID testing through appointments or walk-ins.
 Learn more.

 ATTRACTIONSAt this time, indoor museums, zoos and aquariums can open at up to 100% capacity.
 This includes outdoor stand-alone amusement rides like the SkyStar Observation Wheel, carousels, and train rides.
-At this time, theaters require a proof of vaccination to enter.
+At this time, museums, theaters, and other indoor attractions require a proof of vaccination to enter.

 HOTELSSan Francisco's hotels are open and can accept visitors from outside of the Bay Area.
 Hotels can also open dining and fitness facilities at full capacity.

 DININGSan Francisco restaurants, bars, breweries, wineries and distilleries are permitted to open indoor and outdoor service at 100% capacity without any state or local government regulations or restrictions.
-Due to the Delta variant, all restaurants and bars are requiring proof of vaccination to dine or drink inside.
-Please be prepared to show proof of vaccination.
+Proof of vaccination is no longer required to enter bars and restaurants by the city of San Francisco.

-EVENTSFor those "mega events" (more than 1,000 attendees indoors), attendees will be required to provide proof of vaccination or a negative COVID-19 test.
+EVENTSFor those "mega events" (more than 1,000 attendees indoors), attendees will be required to provide proof of vaccination.
 All events with fewer than 1,000 attendees indoors can operate at full capacity.
 Events that are more than 5,000 attendees outdoors are strongly urged to require proof of vaccination for patrons and staff.

 San Francisco International Airport (SFO) and Transportation